MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 You can do it by enabling the **Include or exclude tax based on your customer's country** in the **Other Markets - Preferences** section of the [**Markets**](https://www.shopify.com/admin/settings/markets) settings in your **Shopify admin**.

 >[Note!]
->This setting doeesn't affect the representation of prices in domestic market, which is controlled by the all prices includes tax toggle.
+>This setting doesn't affect the representation of prices in domestic market, which is controlled by the All prices include tax toggle.

-### All prices includes tax is enabled
+### All prices include tax is enabled

 ||Domestic sales|Foreign country, where tax included into price|Foreign country, where tax excluded|
 |------------------------|--------|--------|--------|